Exirel/python-xmlunittest/doc/xmlunittest.rst

 more information on the underlying implementation.

-And as always, remember that the whole purpose of this :py:mod:`xmlunittest` is to **not** compare XML formated string.
+And as always, remember that the whole purpose of this :py:mod:`xmlunittest` is to **avoid** any comparison of XML formated strings.
 But, whatever, this function could help.
-May be.
+Maybe.

 .. py:method:: XmlTestMixin.assertXmlEquivalentOutputs(data, expected)